pettersand/builder/docs/SetupAndInstallation.md

-# Detailed steps for setting up the project locally, including any dependencies and environment setup.
+# To be determined: steps for setting up the project locally, including any dependencies and environment setup.